continuedev/continue/docs/docs/customization.md

 Commercial Models

-- [MaybeProxyOpenAI](#adding-an-openai-api-key) - Use gpt-4 or gpt-3.5-turbo free with our API key, or with your API key. gpt-4 is probably the most capable model.
+- [MaybeProxyOpenAI](#adding-an-openai-api-key) (default) - Use gpt-4 or gpt-3.5-turbo free with our API key, or with your API key. gpt-4 is probably the most capable model of all options.
 - [OpenAI](#azure-openai-service) - Use any OpenAI model with your own key.
 Can also change the base URL if you have a server that uses the OpenAI API format, including using the Azure OpenAI service, LocalAI, etc.
 - [AnthropicLLM](#claude-2) - Use claude-2 with your Anthropic API key.
 Claude 2 is also highly capable, and has a 100,000 token context window.

 Local Models

 - [Ollama](#run-llama-2-locally-with-ollama) - If you have a Mac, Ollama is the simplest way to run open-source models like Code Llama.
-- [GGML](#local-models-with-ggml) - Use llama-cpp-python to run a local server with any open-source model.
+- [OpenAI](#local-models-with-openai-compatible-server) - If you have access to an OpenAI-compatible server (e.g. llama-cpp-python, LocalAI, FastChat, TextGenWebUI, etc.), you can use the `OpenAI` class and just change the base URL.
-- [LlamaCpp](#llamacpp) - Use llama.cpp directly instead of llama-cpp-python.
+- [GGML](#local-models-with-ggml) - An alternative way to connect to OpenAI-compatible servers.
+Will use `aiohttp` directly instead of the `openai` Python package.
+- [LlamaCpp](#llamacpp) - Build llama.cpp from source and use its built-in API server.

 Open-Source Models (not local)